rwoodie/assignments/phphomework-5.1.md

 	do_action('comment_on_draft', $comment_post_ID);
 	exit;
 }
-*If post status is not public and not private, do action of commenting on draft
+// If post status is not public and not private, do action of commenting on draft
-* Exit once done
+// Exit once done

 elseif ( post_password_required($comment_post_ID) )